openmobilityfoundation/mobility-data-specification/policy/README.md

 ##### Evaluation Pseudocode

-The below example is intended to highlight the catching mechanisms of rule evaluation, and should not be considered a fully-fledged pseudocode representation of how to evaluate a policy.
+The below example is intended to highlight the bucketing mechanisms of rule evaluation, and should not be considered a fully-fledged pseudocode representation of how to evaluate a policy.
+This is specifically for count maximum rules; evaluation for other rule types will be explained as part of the Compliance API.

 ```
 let p = Policy object